 You might be familiar with this concept of bundled assets because that’s how traditional mutual funds work.
 But with mutual funds, all buying and selling happens just once each trading day, after the markets close at 4 p.m.
 ETFs, on the other hand, are available to buy and sell across the trading day.

 ETFs are also structured differently than mutual funds and their other cousins, closed-end funds (CEFs), which tends to make them a little more tax-efficient.
 Also, unlike mutual funds, ETFs don’t have minimum investment thresholds—the minimum cost is just one share (or less if your broker offers fractional shares).

 Lastly, ETFs tend to have cheaper fees than mutual funds, on average, but that’s because most ETFs are passively managed index funds, whereas most mutual funds are run by one or more human managers.
 But there are more expensive actively managed ETFs and cheap index mutual funds.

-Vanguard is the No. 2 asset manager in the world with more than $8 trillion in assets under management, trailing peer BlackRock by only a few hundred billion dollars, according to data from the Sovereign Wealth Fund Institute.
+Vanguard is the No. 2 asset manager in the world with $7.3 trillion in assets under management, only trailing peer BlackRock ($9.4 trillion), according to data from the Sovereign Wealth Fund Institute.
 And with that size comes a massive breadth of investment options, as well as efficiencies of scale that are difficult for smaller investment companies to match.